+Effect of Termination.
+Upon termination of your rights under this Agreement (whether by expiration of the Subscription Term or otherwise), your Account and right to access and use the Site and Licensed Materials will terminate immediately.
+You must immediately cease all use of the Site and Licensed Materials and delete any permitted downloads or copies in your possession or control.
+You understand that any termination of your Account may involve deletion of your User Content associated with your Account from our live databases.
+Company will not have any liability whatsoever to you for any termination of your rights under this Agreement, including for termination of your Account or deletion of your User Content.

+Survival.
+Even after your rights under this Agreement are terminated or expire, the following provisions of this Agreement will remain in effect: Sections 2.2 through 2.6 (Restrictions, Modification, No Support, Ownership, Feedback), Section 3 (User Content), Section 4 (Indemnification), Section 5 (Third-Party Links & Ads; Other Users), Section 6 (Disclaimers), Section 7 (Limitation on Liability), Section 8.2, 8.4, 8.5, and 8.6 (Effect of Expiration, Effect of Termination, Survival), Section 9 (Copyright Policy), and Section 10 (General, including Dispute Resolution and Governing Law).

 Copyright Policy

-Company respects the intellectual property of others and asks that users of our Site do the same.
-In connection with our Site, we have adopted and implemented a policy respecting copyright law that provides for the removal of any infringing materials and for the termination, in appropriate circumstances, of users of our online Site who are repeat infringers of intellectual property rights, including copyrights.
-If you believe that one of our users is, through the use of our Site, unlawfully infringing the copyright(s) in a work, and wish to have the allegedly infringing material removed, the following information in the form of a written notification (pursuant to 17 U.S.C. § 512(c)) must be provided to our designated Copyright Agent:
+Company respects the intellectual property of others and asks that users of our Site and Licensed Materials do the same.
+In connection with our Site and Licensed Materials, we have adopted and implemented a policy respecting copyright law that provides for the removal of any infringing materials and for the termination, in appropriate circumstances, of users of our online Site and Licensed Materials who are repeat infringers of intellectual property rights, including copyrights.
+If you believe that one of our users is, through the use of our Site or Licensed Materials, unlawfully infringing the copyright(s) in a work, and wish to have the allegedly infringing material removed, the following information in the form of a written notification (pursuant to 17 U.S.C. § 512(c)) must be provided to our designated Copyright Agent:

 your physical or electronic signature;